Torcello: Sights

+Venice.
+Island of Torcello: monumental complex.
+(1) Cathedral of S. Maria Assunta; (2) Remains of the Baptistery; (3) Bell Tower; (4) Church of S. Fosca; (5) Archive Palaces; (6) Council Palaces, now Torcello Museum.

 Torcello's numerous palazzi, its twelve parishes and its sixteen cloisters have almost disappeared since the Venetians recycled the useful building material.
 One small palazzo is the only remaining medieval structure, consisting of a cathedral, a church, the town's former council chamber and archives (which house the museum), and the nearby basilica and campanile; the latter two were rebuilt in 1008.

-Today's main attraction is the Cathedral of Santa Maria Assunta, founded in 639.
+Today's main attraction is the Cathedral of Santa Maria Assunta.
+Founded in 639, it is the oldest cathedral in the Venetian Lagoon.
 It is of basilica-form with side aisles but no crossing, and has much 11th and 12th century Byzantine work, including mosaics (e.g. a vivid version of the Last Judgement).
 Other attractions include the 11th and 12th century church of Santa Fosca, in the form of a Greek cross, which is surrounded by a semi-octagonal porticus, and the Museo Provinciale di Torcello housed in two fourteenth century palaces, the Palazzo dell'Archivio and the Palazzo del Consiglio, which was once the seat of the communal government.

 Another noteworthy sight for tourists is an ancient stone chair, known as Attila's Throne.
 It has, however, nothing to do with the king of the Huns, but may have been the podestà's or the bishop's chair, or the seat where chief magistrates were inaugurated.

 Torcello is also home to a Devil's Bridge, known as the Ponte del Diavolo or alternatively the Ponticello del Diavolo (devil's little bridge).